sebersta/web-screenshot-server/README.md

 ## Installation
 ### docker-compose
 A docker-compose.yml file is available as an example.
 It must be edited to match your needs.
 You probably want to adjust the port mapping and environment variables.

+> *Note:* If you are running it on macOS, you have to disable Airplay Receiver in Settings.
 ```
 version: '3.8'